 Based on spontaneous postmarketing reports, acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with liraglutide.
-After initiation of Saxenda, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back and which may or may not be accompanied by vomiting).
-If pancreatitis is suspected, Saxenda should promptly be discontinued and appropriate management should be initiated.
-If pancreatitis is confirmed, Saxenda should not be restarted.
+After initiation of SAXENDA®, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back and which may or may not be accompanied by vomiting).
+If pancreatitis is suspected, SAXENDA® should promptly be discontinued and appropriate management should be initiated.
+If pancreatitis is confirmed, SAXENDA® should not be restarted.

-In Saxenda clinical trials, acute pancreatitis was confirmed by adjudication in 9 (0.3%) of 3291 Saxenda-treated patients and 1 (0.1%) of 1843 placebo-treated patients.
-In addition, there were 2 cases of acute pancreatitis in Saxenda-treated patients who prematurely withdrew from these clinical trials, occurring 74 and 124 days after the last dose, and 1 additional case in a Saxenda-treated patient during an off-treatment follow-up period within 2 weeks of discontinuing Saxenda.
+In SAXENDA® clinical trials in adults, acute pancreatitis was confirmed by adjudication in 9 (0.3%) of 3291 SAXENDA®treated patients and 2 (0.1%) of 1843 placebo-treated patients.
+In addition, there were 2 cases of acute pancreatitis in SAXENDA®treated patients who prematurely withdrew from these clinical trials, occurring 74 and 124 days after the last dose.
+There were 2 additional cases in SAXENDA®-treated patients, 1 during an off-treatment follow-up period within 2 weeks of discontinuing SAXENDA®, and 1 that occurred in a patient who completed treatment and was off-treatment for 106 days.